-The Master's Certificate of Advanced Graduate Studies (CAGS - Master's) program is designed for students who have completed their bachelor's degree and are seeking academic expertise through a graduate level certificate program.
-In order to earn a CAGS - Master's, students must complete four courses (a total of 12 credit hours) within the chosen CAGS - Master's program.
-With the exception of the General Business specialization, each CAGS - Master's is prescribed, meaning students can only take what is listed for the particular CAGS - Master's (students may not substitute alternative courses).
+The Post-Baccalaureate Certificate program is designed for students who have completed their bachelor's degree and are seeking academic expertise through a graduate level certificate program.
+In order to earn a Post-Baccalaureate Certificate, students must complete four courses (a total of 12 credit hours) within the chosen Post-Baccalaureate Certificate program.
+With the exception of the General Business specialization, each Post-Baccalaureate Certificate is prescribed, meaning students can only take what is listed for the particular Post-Baccalaureate Certificate (students may not substitute alternative courses).
 Students must complete all four courses with a grade of "B" or better in order to receive the certificate.

 A completed bachelor's level or higher degree from an accredited institution or university is required.
-Credit hours from another university or institution cannot be transferred towards a CAGS - Master's program.
+Credit hours from another university or institution cannot be transferred towards a Post-Baccalaureate Certificate program.